 Absolutely.
 Chinese Medicine has treated billions of people for thousands of years with great results.

 All of our doctors are registered with the CHINESE MEDICAL INSTITUTE & REGISTER.
 An organisation with strict codes of conduct and qualification requirements which far exceed those of other groups like the BAC or BMAS.

 All of our doctors have Western medical training and should be able to understand any Western medical treatments that you are receiving.

 ‘Do your doctors speak English?’

 Yes, all of our doctors have a good level of english.
 Very occasionally we will provide a translator if the doctor feels that communication is not sufficient.

 ‘What should I expect from my consultation?’

 If you are coming in for a Chinese Medical consultation then you will be seen by one of our doctors.
 He or she will sit and talk with you about any and all of your health concerns and ask you relevant questions.
-The doctor will examine your tongue (called tongue diagnosis, for more info see below) and feel your pulse tongue (called pulse diagnosis, for more info see below).
+The doctor will examine your tongue (called tongue diagnosis) and feel your pulse (called pulse diagnosis).
 After this the doctor will discuss the Chinese Medical diagnosis and explain the treatment that you need.

 ‘Should I bring my scans or other medical records?’